The Empire Opportunity Program is currently reviewing applications for Spring 2021. The admissions deadline for EOP is November 1.

 - Meet the program’s academic and financial eligibility requirements.

-During the 2020-2021 academic year, the SUNY Empire EOP will accept 60 eligible transfer students.
+During the 2020-2021 academic year, the SUNY Empire EOP will accept a small cohort of eligible students.

 To apply, you must: